logo

 Fancy a quite retreat?

 An alternative and delightful way to see Spain is to stay in its plethora of monasteries.
-They are an alternative and unique visit, but do remember they are working monasteries and convents, not hotels.
-If comfort and service and late nights are your requirements, then staying in a monastery is not for you.
+They provide an alternative and unique visit, but do remember many are working monasteries and convents, not hotels.
+If comfort, service and late nights are your requirements, then staying in a monastery is not for you.
 That doesn’t mean to say you can’t visit theses intriguing buildings, as many are open to visitors at certain times.

 Monasteries were probably one of the earliest forms of shelter for the weary traveller.
 For over hundreds of years monasteries and convents have offered simple accommodation and refreshment to those approaching their doors.